nan-group/academic-site/content/publication/example/index.md

 ---
-title: 'An example conference paper'
+title: '[1]	Nan Wenguang, Goh Wei Pin, Rahman Mohammad Tarequr.
+Elasto-plastic and adhesive contact: An improved linear model and its application.
+Powder Technology, 2022, 407: 117634'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
-authors:
+#authors:
-  - admin
+#  - admin
-  - Robert Ford
+#  - Robert Ford

 # Author notes (optional)
 author_notes: